alextanhongpin/frontend/ux.md

 - use relative datetime
 - use consistent formatting DD/MM/YYYY
 - show partial date, but full date as the tooltip for curious users
+- use labels to give date context
+  - if the item is new (created at less than 1 minute), show a new label
+  - else
+  - if the item is created today, show a created label
+  - if the item is edited, show an edited label

 ## Placeholders